maykinmedia/client-common/docs/preference/functions/clearPreference.md

 `string`

-A key identifying the selection
+A key identifying the selection to clear.

 ## Returns

 `Promise`\<`void`\>

+A `Promise` that resolves once the preference is cleared.